 A very unscientific measurement that consists of 2 or 3 drops.
 I know, what is a drop… Part of the issue is that bitters come with different tops.
 Some like ours have dasher tops which are a plastic insert in the neck of the bottle with a hole in it.
 You’ll see other companies that use dropper caps, meaning there is a long dropper attached to the cap of the bottle.
 Both of these methods allow you to more easily dispense a small amount of bitters instead of just pouring straight from the bottle.

 A dash is taking a bottle with a dasher cap, turning it upside down over your drink and giving it one good shake.
 You’ll see a few drops come out.
 Most recipes will call for a few dashes, this does not mean a few drops, it does indeed mean a few shakes into your cocktail.
 You’ll most likely be adding anywhere from ½ to a full teaspoon of bitters.
 If you’re using a bottle with a dropper cap, remember that a couple of drops make a dash.
-It’s always best to start and add more to taste.
+It’s always best to start small and add more to taste.

 Why do you use dashes?